 Firetree, Ltd. developed the belief and the mission that drug and alcohol treatment is essential to effect change in the criminal offender.

 It wasn’t long before serving those who are chemically dependent but not yet involved in the criminal justice system was recognized as yet another area of need.

 * as of July 1, 2022, Firetree, Ltd. converted to a for-profit corporation

 Firetree, Ltd.’s Conewago Family of Treatment Programs offers a range of programs addressing the needs of chemically addicted individuals.

-Programs for men and women 18 and older include: Conewago Place, Conewago Pottsville, Conewago Snyder and Conewago Indiana.
+Programs for men and women 18 and older include: Conewago Place, Conewago Pottsville, and Conewago Snyder.

 Our mission statement, “Together Building a New Way of Life,” is exemplified by our progressive programs and our dedicated professional staff.